Open Premiere Pro projects [NEW]

 Run scripts [NEW]

-Browse and run scripts within Audition or via the command line to automate application functions, like loudness normalisation, QC validation and others.
-Streamline common tasks, including third-party integrations and bring a new level of efficiency to your audio work.
+Browse and run scripts within Audition or via the command line to automate application functions, like loudness normalization, QC validation, and others.
+Streamline common tasks, including third-party integrations, and bring a new level of efficiency to your audio work.

 Add album art in MP3 files [NEW]